Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 [The log/event processing pipeline you can't have] : very efficient, low tech, zero "big data" tool, praised by JMason -> reading notes: https://chezsoi.org/shaarli/?UJHL3Q

+A few notes on _Domain Driven Design_ cf. [DDD vite fait]:
+- a useful diagram in the PDF gather the major concepts
+- most important concept: _ubiquituous langage_, to exchange about the domain model.
+Everyone, both domain experts & devs, must be convinced of the importance of building such shared vocabulary, and idealy keep a glossary.
+- beware of _analysis paralysis_ : when teams start to be affraid to make conception decisions

 ### Resilience patterns
 FROM: https://docs.microsoft.com/en-us/azure/architecture/patterns/